Altinn/altinn-studio-docs/content/altinn-api/_index.md

 ### Instantiate an app

 Client instantiates a app.
 The app create an initial data element (file) according to the app's prefill rules.
 Instance metadata, with links to the data element is returned which allow the Client to download the data.
-Workflow is set to first step.
+Workflow is set to first task.
 This means that data can be updated later on.

 {{%excerpt%}}
-<object data="/altinn-api/Instantiate.png" type="image/png" style="width: 50%;";></object>
+<object data="/altinn-api/Instantiate.png" type="image/png" style="width: 75%;";></object>
 {{% /excerpt%}}

 ### Instantiate an app and complete workflow